-My “really?” moment might have boosted my ego, to think that I’m so detached because I’m unaffected by this situation.
+My “really?” moment might have boosted my ego, to think I’m so detached because I’m unaffected by this situation.
 But really, it was me closing my heart from a bigger fear that I shared with this stranger.

 I didn’t want to be left either.
 And I couldn’t bear the thought, so I began to judge her for how she was handling this.

-While she was down in the streets crying, I was in my ego, telling myself things like “I don’t need that person, why is she crying over someone that left her“.
+While she was down in the streets crying, I was in my ego, telling myself things like “I don’t need that person, why is she crying over someone who left her“.

 She was vulnerable, perhaps too attached.
 But I wasn’t detached, I was simply acting indifferent because I was unconsciously shutting out my own pain.

 Thus, detachment isn’t about not feeling pain.
 It is about being compassionate in the moment of pain, but not identifying with it.

 I finally opened my heart, and allowed myself to experience the fear of being left.
 It was terrifying.
 But without resisting, I let the pain pass through by being an observer of my thoughts, feelings, and sensations as they were arising, and not buying into the limiting messaging of the pain.